 - Help her cope with new situations and encourage her to ask her friends for help.

 - Compliment her often on her strengths and coping skills.
 Be patient, positive, and open to discussions about her limitations and fears.

 - Encourage participation in activities in which height isn't an issue, such as skating, diving, horseback riding, babysitting, or volunteer work.
 Volunteering, in particular, can be a big confidence booster.

 - If she's depressed or has self-esteem problems, consider counseling with a mental health professional.
 Don't ignore your instincts if you think she's sad or withdrawn.

 - Take care of yourself.
 You won't be able to provide good care for your daughter if you neglect your own needs.

-Remember that although Turner syndrome can affect your daughter in many ways, it's only a small part of her total physical, emotional, and intellectual being.
-Don't hesitate to enlist the help of her doctor, developmental pediatrician, or other medical specialists and mental health professionals.
+Turner syndrome can affect your daughter in many ways, but it's only a small part of who she is.
+If needed, get help and support from her doctor, developmental pediatrician, or other medical specialists and mental health providers.